feO2x/Light.Validation/README.md

 }
 ```

-As you can see in the example above, an instance of `ValidationContet` is injected via the constructor of the controller.
+As you can see in the example above, an instance of `ValidationContext` is injected via the constructor of the controller.
 When the endpoint action `GetContacts` is called, the context is passed to the extension method `CheckForPagingErrors` to validate `skip` and `take`.
 To make this work, you need to register the `ValidationContext` class with your DI container.
 You should either use a transient or scoped lifetime (do not share a singleton instance of the validation context between HTTP requests, `ValidationContext` is neither thread-safe nor can it distinguish between the errors of several concurrent callers).

 ```csharp
 services.AddTransient<ValidationContext>(_ => ValidationContextFactory.CreateContext());